8 Simple Rules for Using Your Debit Card in Europe

 You don’t want to be stuck in Europe without a second source of funding.
 Bring another credit or debit card with you.
 Make sure you call that bank before traveling as well and check the fees and daily withdrawal limits.
 Don’t carry the two cards with you at the same time.
-Leave one where you’re staying so that if your primary debit card is lost or stolen you won’t be without a payment.
+Leave one where you’re staying so that if your primary debit card is lost or stolen, you won’t be without a card.
 If you’re uncomfortable leaving your second card at your hotel or Airbnb, carry it on your person, but separately from your main credit card.
 For example, you might carry one card in your wallet and another in your shoe.

 Be Aware of Debit Card Fraud Protection Laws

 While using your debit card means you’re not creating a credit card balance, it may be riskier.
 If your debit card is lost or stolen, you have two business days to report it to the bank.
-This limits your liability for any fraudulent charges to just $50.
+This quick response limits your liability for any fraudulent charges to just $50.
 After that, you could be liable for $500 or your entire balance if it takes you 60 days or more to report your missing card.
 A missing debit card puts your entire balance at risk—the money you’ve earned and deposited into your checking account.